tleader2026/AEGIS-Protocol/FRAMEWORK.md

 The telco layer becomes unnecessary.
 The satellite constellation becomes the routing fabric.
 The ground station becomes the last-mile endpoint.

 In this topology, **the satellite is the router**.
-And a router that has an ASIC — an application-specific integrated circuit — dedicated to stamping can produce provenance records at the network layer, not the application layer.
+And a router that has an ASIC (an application-specific integrated circuit) dedicated to stamping can produce provenance records at the network layer, not the application layer.
 The stamp is not produced by the software running on the user's machine or the operator's server.
 It is produced by the physical infrastructure routing the packet.
 It cannot be forged by either party to the transaction.

 Vint Cerf's work on Delay-Tolerant Networking (DTN) and the Interplanetary Internet is directly relevant here.
 TCP/IP assumes stable end-to-end connections.
 LEO constellations, and eventually deep-space networks, require a different model: store-and-forward, where each node takes custody of the data until the next link is available.
 The Bundle Protocol formalizes this custody chain.
 Every hop is a documented handoff.